 Great strategy to acquire users — From day one, we focused on building a clear path to distribution - because too many new financial products have been killed by the incredibly high cost of customer acquisition.

 We distribute Even through employers, who offer it as a benefit to their employees.
 This accomplishes a few things: it decreases our customer acquisition cost, it gives our company stable recurring revenue, and it decreases the cost to the employees we serve.
 For these reasons, Even has excellent unit economics and is already profitable.

 Large customer on board — In December of 2017, Walmart announced that they were offering Even as a benefit to all 1.4m of their associates nationwide.
 Overnight, we were working at massive scale - and we're growing the engineering team so we can manage that scale and continue to rapidly improve the product.

 Structure: Our team is built around autonomy and ownership.
 Engineers are responsible for shipping end-to-end: this includes meeting with stakeholders (like product, design, or customer support) and monitoring features in production.
-We operate a flat hierarchy, with a high ratio of reports to managers, to encourage direct interaction between teams.

 We employ standard engineering best practices like code review, continuous testing & deployment, consolidated task tracking, and runtime monitoring/alerting.